climbbike/quick_elk/README.md

 Your task is to login to the ec2 instance with the credentials provided to you, clone this repo to the instance, and get the stack up and running.
 There may be some "issues" along the way so please show us your troubleshooting skills by sharing your screen.

 If you get ELK up and running please create a git branch, and write an appropriate git comment - you won't be able to 'push' to the repo.

-## NOTES
-Be sure to reference the yml file similar to this or rename it to the default name of docker-compose.yml

-`docker-compose -f compose-elk.yml up`